AhmedHegazy121/Portfolio/README.md

 - Database Management: MySQL, PostgreSQL
 - Statistical Analysis: Hypothesis Testing, Regression Analysis
 - Data Analysis
    ,Google Big Query
    ,Google Analytics G4
    ,icrosoft office (Word, PowerPoint, Outlook)

 With prior experience in data analytics and knowledge in MySQL, Excel, Power BI, and Python, I'm seeking a data analyst internship.
 Eager to combine my strong technical skills and appreciation for journalism to contribute to the company's position as a trusted source of information.
 Strong decision-making, problem-solving, and data-analysis skills, detail-oriented and highly organized approach to work, ability to manage internal and external stakeholders effectively and excellent communication skills with the ability to present complex data in a clear and understandable manner.
-# EDUCATION AND CERTIFICATIONS
+#  Education and Certifications

 Nile Higher Institute Bachelor of Management Information 2016–2019 Cumulative Grade: Very Good